Henrique2Oliveira/ShadowMMA/functions/README.md

 - updateLastLogin (HTTP, POST)
   - Authenticated.
 Updates `lastLoginAt`, maintains `loginStreak` and `maxLoginStreak` with same-day no-op optimization.
 - restoreUserLivesDaily (Scheduler)
   - Runs daily at 00:00 UTC.
-Resets all users’ `fightsLeft` to 3.
+Resets all free users’ `fightsLeft` to 1.
 - resetWeeklyMissionProgress (Scheduler)
   - Runs weekly on Monday 00:00 UTC.
 Resets `totalFightRounds` and `totalFightTime` to 0 for users with progress.
 - handleGameOver (HTTP, POST)